webida/webida-client/common/src/webida/plugins/editors/README.md

 editors plugin
 =============

 `editors` module exports general editor operations.
-It provides `editors:editor` extension point which is extended by other plugins that implement editor details.
+It provides `webida.common.editors:editor` extension point which is extended by other plugins that implement editor details.
 Specific editor is used based on the file extensions or mime types.

 ## Extension Points
-### editors:editor
+### webida.common.editors:editor
 This can be extended for detailed detailed editor implementations

 * name: string